 Also known as “City in a Garden”, Chicago has more than 8,800 acres of inviting green spaces where you can go for a romantic picnic or a morning stroll with the family.
 There are floral gardens, such as Jens Jensen’s Formal Garden, and lush botanical gardens under glass, like the Lincoln Park Conservatory, the largest park in Chicago.

 For a flavor of the fall, treat yourself with a warm pumpkin spice latte.
 After visiting Lincoln Park, make your move to the nearby Colectivo Coffee for a hand-roasted cup of coffee, or Sawada Coffee, for a latte made by the world-renowned barista Hiroshi Sawada.

 This year’s Turkey Trot in Chicago was canceled, but there are other family-friendly Thanksgiving activities in the city.
-To sightsee a jaw-dropping display of festive lights, going to the Lightscape at the Chicago Botanic Garden.
-For some ice skating surrounded by the city’s skyline, head over to the Skating Ribbon at Maggie Daley Park,
+To sightsee a jaw-dropping display of festive lights, go to the Lightscape at the Chicago Botanic Garden.
+For some ice skating surrounded by the city’s skyline, head over to the Skating Ribbon at Maggie Daley Park.

 And since you’re probably not eating that typical Thanksgiving meal this year, get in the holiday mood by grabbing a slice of pumpkin pie at Hoosier Mama Pie Company, one of Chicago’s finest artisanal bakeries.